-Ms L. Castro Regional Director Latin America and the Caribbean email: lola.castro@wfp.org Mr A. Robayo Deputy Country Director email: alex.robayo@wfp.org protracted and multi-pronged crises.
+Ms L. Castro Regional Director Latin America and the Caribbean email: lola.castro@wfp.org Ms S. Laughton Country Director email: sarah.laughton@wfp.org the nutritional status of the most vulnerable populations while building their resilience to the impacts of climate change and protracted and multi-pronged crises.
 The 2023-2026 country strategic plan is closely aligned with the national strategic development plan, Visión del Perú al 2050, and with the strategic priorities laid out in the United Nations sustainable development cooperation framework for 2022-2026, namely: wellbeing and equal access to opportunities; environment, climate change and disaster risk management; competitiveness and inclusive and sustainable productivity; and effective democratic governance and equitable exercise of citizenship.